ErylMurphy/LAB_U02_D09_PG_PROMISE_COUNTRIES/README.md

 Use the `City.find` function in the `index.js` file to log the population of the city with the ID of 100.

+Drop all cities in the city table.

 Define a `City.create` function that accepts a `city` object and inserts a new row into the city table with the provided information.

-Use the `City.create` function in the `index.js` file to create a new city.
+Use the `City.create` function in the `index.js` file to create a new city, and log the new city's ID.

 Define a `City.update` function that accepts a `cityUpdates` object that contains values for all columns of an existing city, along with the ID.
 The function should